Appeal grade to professor first, then Department Chair, then college before to EAC

 Must appeal grade within 1 year of receipt of grade

 The Educational Affairs Petitions Subcommittee considers student grade appeals.
 Grade appeals must originate with the instructor who assigned the grade.
 If the instructor will not change the grade, an appeal should be made to the chair of the department in which the course was taken (or in non-departmentalized schools/colleges, in the college/school in which the course was taken).
-If the matter is not resolved to the student's satisfaction at that level, the petition should then be directed to the college/school in which the department is located, except for graduate students, who will appeal any grade in a graduate course from the department or school to the Graduate School.
+If the matter is not resolved to the student's satisfaction at that level, the petition should then be directed to the college/school in which the department is located.
+For graduate students, if the matter is not resolved to the student's satisfaction by the college/school, they will appeal any grade in a graduate course from the department or school to the Graduate School.
 Students may appeal decisions of college or free-standing schools to the Educational Affairs Committee.
 Appeals will follow the Hearing Procedures described in Section 4.05-02 of the General Academic Policy: Student Appeals.

 IMPORTANT: All grade appeals must be initiated within one calendar year from the end of the term in which the grade was recorded.